C3 – Total water use in the Republic of Armenia

 Gross Domestic Products, provided by World Bank

-The indicator specifies the use of fresh water in various sectors of the economy.
+The indicator describes the use of freshwater in various sectors of the economy.
 It characterizes the state of demand for water.

-The indicator is given for the whole country and by sectors of the economy, per unit of GDP, as well as for the value added formed during the year.
+The indicator is presented for the entire country and by economic sectors, per unit of GDP, as well as per value added and generated during the year.

-Volumes of water use are measured in million cubic meters, per unit of GDP (at constant 2017 prices, calculated in US dollars, data taken from the World Bank website).
+Water use volumes are measured in million cubic meters (mil. m3), per unit of GDP (in constant 2017 prices, calculated in US dollars, data taken from the World Bank website).

 Rationale